 You may also pay an additional monthly premium on top of the Part B premium and, for some services, a deductible and a portion of the cost of the services you receive.
 This additional premium helps pay for the extra benefits some Medicare Advantage plans offer their members.
 The structure of costs varies across different Medicare Advantage plans.

-You may be able to get help paying out-of-pocket MA costs if you qualify for Medicaid or Medicare Savings Programs.
+You may be able to get help paying out-of-pocket Medicare Advantage costs if you qualify for Medicaid or Medicare Savings Programs.

 What are the different types of Medicare Advantage plans?

-There are five different types of MA plans available:
+There are five different types of Medicare Advantage plans available:

 1. Health Maintenance Organizations (HMOs) - If care is not received from an HMO approved provider, called an in-network provider, Medicare will not cover it.
 A referral is typically needed from a primary care provider to see a specialist.